taubyte/spore-drive-idp-example/README.md

-# Build Your Own PaaS/IDP with [Cato Digital](https://cato.digital) Bare Metal Servers
+# Your Own PaaS/IDP as Code - A Spore Drive Example

 Creating a custom cloud platform brings powerful advantages—cost savings, full control, data sovereignty, and, crucially, the ability to make your solution self-hostable.
 This tool helps you deploy [Tau](https://github.com/taubyte/tau), an open-source PaaS/IDP, across your servers using [Spore-drive](https://www.npmjs.com/package/@taubyte/spore-drive).